garimaahuja112/Clustering-Analysis-Garima-102203385/README.md

 # Clustering Analysis
 This project performs a clustering analysis on the Heart Failure Clinical Records Dataset to explore different clustering models and preprocessing techniques to identify the best configuration for grouping patients based on their clinical records.

-# Dataset
+## Dataset
-The dataset used in this project is heart_failure_clinical_records_dataset.csv, sourced from UCL (University College London), which contains clinical records of patients who have suffered from heart failure.
+The dataset used in this project is ``heart_failure_clinical_records_dataset.csv``, sourced from UCL (University College London), which contains clinical records of patients who have suffered from heart failure.
 The dataset contains 299 rows and 13 columns, including features such as age, gender, anaemia, high blood pressure, ejection fraction, serum creatinine levels, etc., and a target variable (DEATH_EVENT) where 0 represents patient did not die and 1 represents patient died during the follow-up period.
 For the purposes of this clustering analysis, the target variable has been excluded to enable unsupervised learning purely based on patient characteristics.

-# Models Evaluated
+## Models Evaluated
 The following clustering models were evaluated:

 - **KMeans:** A centroid-based clustering technique that partitions the data into k clusters by minimizing intra-cluster variance.